Are you a UK registered nurse or paramedic who is passionate about helping others?

 About The Role

-We are recruiting for caring and passionate medical professionals to join our team in Southall as Clinical Advisors.
-We are ideally looking for candidates who can commit to at least 12 hours across the weekends (Friday - Monday), but we have also other part time and full time opportunities available.
+We are recruiting for caring and passionate medical professionals to join our team in Dorking, Surrey as Clinical Advisors.
+We are ideally looking for candidates who can commit to at least a minimum of 12 hours, working across every other weekend.
+We have both full time and part time hours to offer as well as overtime.

 This is a demanding but highly rewarding role, and we are looking for medical professionals who can not only be calm and empathetic, but can also use their experience to help those in need.

-The course itself will give you the skills required to become a NHS 111 health advisor but we will require your commitment and dedication during the course as there will be assessments that you will be required to complete and pass.
+The course itself will give you the skills required to become a 111 Health Advisor but we will require your commitment and dedication during the course as there will be assessments that you will be required to complete and pass.

 Applicants must have the right to work in the EU.